 Wedding Garters have been such a tradition for Brides.
-My Mother had a Wedding Garter – I so wish she had kept it.
+My Mother wore a Wedding Garter – I so wish she had kept it.
 She told me wearing a garter was a very important garter tradition for Brides.
-She was married in 1955 and I just love the fashions at that time.
-Everything was glamorous back then.
+She was married in 1955 and I have always loved all the fashions at that time.
+Everything was so glamorous back then.
 My thoughts turn to Grace Kelly, American Cars and the elegant Hairstyles.

 BRIDES IN THE 1950’S